prince-verma/react-native-template-basic/readme.md

 This is basic template provides basic folder-structure of your project and implements some reusable components/functions etc.

 react-native-basic-template is kind of start-kit or seed project to init a new application.
+It has dependency of react-native-vector-icons, to provide the Default icons support.
 ```
-Note:- Also added the dependency of react-native-vector-icons, to provide the Default icons support.
+Note:- implemented react-navigation 2.x.
+has some issues in navigationOptions for drawerNavigator.
+So, Currently we implemented a work-around solution for drawerNavigator.
 ```

 ## Usuage